Washington Securities Fraud Lawyers: Your Trusted Legal Advisors

 From 2020 to 2021, there were 143 active enforcement cases.
 According to the 2021 Annual DFI Report, the top complaints submitted to the DFI enforcement unit were the following:

-Cryptocurrency scams: Due to their still-murky regulation, cryptocurrency presents an excellent opportunity for scammers.
-They take advantage of the buzz around crypto to drum up interest in fraudulent products.
+- Cryptocurrency scams: Due to their still-murky regulation, cryptocurrency presents an excellent opportunity for scammers.
+They use the buzz around crypto to drum up interest in fraudulent products.
 The investment may be entirely fake, or the scam may involve a pump-and-dump, where online personalities promote a crypto investment until the increased interest increases the value of the crypto asset, at which point they sell their shares at the newly inflated price.
 After the promoters cash out, the newer investors are left with a worthless or nearly worthless cryptocurrency.
+These types of scams may results in criminal charges in addition to regulatory action.
+Since crypto scams are a relatively new type of unauthorized trading, it’s important to find an experienced Washington securities fraud lawyer who has helped many clients in similar situations and knows how to navigate securities litigation and arbitration proceedings.

-Unregistered securities offerings: Securities must register with the SEC as well as with state regulators.
-These regulations are meant to prevent investment fraud by presenting investors with an accurate picture of the issuing company and its money-making strategy.
+- Unregistered securities offerings: Securities must register with the SEC and state regulators.
+These regulations were created to prevent investment fraud by giving investors an accurate picture of the issuing company and its money-making strategy.
+This is a key investor protection in the securities industry, so broker-dealers who do not follow it can face regulatory action for failing to abide as registered investment advisors.

-Precious metals: Commodities like precious metals can help an investor diversify their portfolio, but they are often featured in investment scams.
-Beware of any cold calls from supposed “metal dealers” or advertisements you may see online.
+- Precious metals: Commodities like precious metals can help investors diversify their portfolios, but they are often featured in investment scams.
+Beware of cold calls from supposed “metal dealers” or advertisements you may see online.

 Washington Securities Fraud Law